 To make the base use a nutribullet or a food processor to whizz up the almonds, pecans and dates

-Mix in 90g of the melted coconut oil, then press the mixture into mini tart tins lined with cling film.
+Mix in the melted coconut oil, then press the mixture into mini tart tins lined with cling film.
 Put them in the fridge for 30 minutes to set

-To make the filling use a nutribullet or a food processor to whizz up the cashews, avocado, 6 tbsp of the maple syrup, the juice of the limes, 70g of the melted coconut oil and the spinach until it was perfectly smooth and creamy
+To make the filling use a nutribullet or a food processor to whizz up the cashews, avocado, maple syrup, the juice of the limes, the melted coconut oil and the spinach until perfectly smooth and creamy

 Pour the filling into the tart cases, then put them back in the fridge for at least 1 hour to set

-Use a nutribullet or a food processor to whizz up the solid white coconut milk from the top of the tins along with the vanilla extract and 4 tbsp of the maple syrup.
+Use a nutribullet or a food processor to whizz up the solid white coconut milk from the top of the tins along with the vanilla extract and the maple syrup.
 Pipe or spread it onto the mini pies, then sprinkle some lime zest in the middle